FranciscoMoretti/site/content/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide.md

 ### Install an Ubuntu distribution with WSL

-To install an Ubuntu distribution in WSL2 simply run the following command in PowerShell.
+To install an Ubuntu distribution in WSL2 simply run the following command in PowerShell in the windows terminal.

 ```powershell
 wsl --install